 - TV outputs (16/9 ratio): HD-SDI (PAL) + SD-SDI (PAL) + SD-analogic (PAL) + SD-analogic (NTSC).
 SDI outputs include 3 embedded audio channels (Original/French/English).
 Other video outputs can be combined with our XLR audio outputs;

 - Refreshments: the Peace Palace Cafeteria (Refectorium) is open from 8.30 a.m. to 14.30 p.m. on days that the Court is holding hearings and sittings

 A.6.
 Satellite trucks (SNG vans)

 The Palace is not equipped with a generator to supply power to satellite trucks.
-There is a field patch by means of which crews can hook up to the Court's audiovisual system (image ratio 16/9) which offers BNC composite analogue outputs (PAL) as well as HD-SDI (PAL) and SD-SDI (PAL) digital outputs with 3 embedded audio channels (Original/French/English), and SD-composite (NTSC) outputs.
+There is a field patch by means of which crews can hook up to the Court's audio-visual system (image ratio 16/9) which offers multiple outputs (1080i HD-SDI (PAL) + SD-SDI (PAL) + SD-analogic (PAL) + SD-analogic (NTSC) ; our SDI outputs include 3 embedded audio channels (Original/French/English).
+Other video outputs can be combined with our XLR audio outputs).
 This field patch is located to the right side of the building (just outside the Great Hall of Justice).
 Media organizations should ensure that they have an adequate supply of power and cabling.
 The media's attention is drawn to the fact that the layout of the site (size of the Palace, presence of trees, limited number of spots) sometimes creates problems in the transmission of satellite beams (especially southward).
 A diagram of the premises is available from the Information Department upon request.
-Attention: the Palace premises open 90 minutes before (and close 1 hour after) each daily session.
+Attention: the Palace premises open 1 hour before (and close 1 hour after) each daily session.

 A.7.
 TV stand-up positions and Interviews of Parties